Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 At Quansight Labs, we are motivated to provide opportunities for new contributors to experience open source community work regardless of their software literacy.
 Community workshops are a common format for onboarding, but sometimes the outcome can be less than satisfactory for participants and organizers.
-In these workshops, there are implicit challenges that need to be overcome to contribute to projects revision history like Git or setting up development environments.
+In these workshops, there are implicit challenges that need to be overcome to contribute to projects' revision history like Git or setting up development environments.

 Our goal with the following low-code workshop is to offer a way for folks to join a projects contributors list without the technical overhead.
 To achieve this we'll discuss a format that relies solely on the GitHub web interface.